 You’re probably wondering why you should apply for financial aid so early if you won’t get acceptance letters until March or April.
 It really comes down to peace of mind.

 If you’re applying to college for the first time, you have a lot to worry about: where to apply, what you want to study, who you’re going to take to prom in the spring.

 The school year will fly by so quickly that it’s worth it to take care of your FAFSA sooner — and avoid stressing over it later.

-Lisa Rowan is a writer and producer for the Penny Hoarder.
+Lisa Rowan is a former senior writer and on-air journalist for the Penny Hoarder.
 She would like to warn you that you need to fill out the FAFSA for graduate school, too.